Janaherself/sorpresa-frontend/README.md

 http://localhost:4200
 ```

-> _because I'm using a free hosting service, calling the api could take a minute or two - I advise you to be patient 😄_
+> _because I'm using a free hosting service to host the API, calling it could take a minute or two - I advise you to be patient 😄_

 </br>